Skip to main content

 5. Interact with Contract - Call functions on the deployed contract

-Contract deployment uses Temporal workflows for async processing.
+Contract deployment uses async workflows for async processing.
 You’ll need to check workflow status to know when deployment completes.

 Prerequisites